bquast/bquast.github.io/_posts/2022-06-24-attention-on-CRAN.md

 vignette('simple_attention')
 ```

-After having worked through the vignette, you can then dive a bit deeping into the same example with `complete_attention` using:
+After having worked through the vignette, you can then dive a bit deeper into the same example with `complete_attention` using:

 ```
 vignette('complete_attention')